rfeinman/pytorch-lasso/README.md

 The `lasso.conv2d` module implements a few solvers specialized for the 2D convolution setting, inspired by those discussed above.
 They are:

 - __ISTA__: As described above, but optimized for the conv setting.
 I've included code to estimate the lipschitz constant of a conv2d operator.
 This is needed for optimal learning rate selection.
-- __GPSR__: This algorithm works with convolution, but is not yet included by default in the `lasso.conv2d` library.
+- __Gradient Projection__: This algorithm works with convolution, but is not yet included by default in the `lasso.conv2d` library.
 It is coming soon.

 ### Nonlinear extensions